aliawa/packetcraft/README.txt

 - match:  (string)
-regex match at begining of payload, no fields can be extracted only one match expression is allowed
+    Regex match at begining of payload
+    No fields can be extracted
+    Only one match expression is allowed
+  Example: Use of variables in match
+    match: 'INVITE sip:1028@{param.ruri_ip}:{param.ruri_port} SIP/2.0'

 - search: (list)